Phil Rosen

 Philip E. Rosen (May 8, 1888 – October 22, 1951) was an American film director and cinematographer.
 He directed more than 140 films between 1915 and 1949.

-He was born in Marienburg, German Empire (now, Malbork, Poland), grew up in Machias, Maine, and died in Hollywood, California of a heart attack.
+He was born in Marienburg, German Empire (now, Malbork, Poland), grew up in Machias, Maine, and died in Hollywood, California, of a heart attack.
 He was one of the founders of the American Society of Cinematographers.
 Rosen was married to model and actress Joyzelle Joyner.

+Rosen was meant to direct The Mad Dog of Europe, a film written by Herman J. Mankiewicz with Rudolph Hitler as its central character, but the film was never made.